language and parsing

 create the file 'new' in the 'work/docs' subdirectory of the current directory

-On a Unix-style computer, such as Apple OSX or Linux, files do not
+On a Unix-style computer, such as Apple OSX or Linux, files do not have to have 'extensions' to their names, unlike on Microsoft Windows.

 make a new directory called 'work' in the current working directory